 Combination Hazardous Materials and Tank Vehicle (X).
-Drivers of tank vehicles who haul hazardous materials or waste in amounts requiring placards must add an X endorsement to their CDL, showing that they have passed the special knowledge examinations for both tank vehicles and hazardous materials.
+Drivers of tank vehicles who haul hazardous materials or waste in amounts requiring placards must add an X endorsement to their CDL, showing thev that passed the special knowledge examinations for both tank vehicles and hazardous materials.

 School Buses (S).
 Drivers who wish to drive a school bus, must add a school bus endorsement to their CDL/CLP.
-They must pass a special knowledge examination on safety considerations when transporting passengers in a school bus and must pass skills tests in a school bus.
+They must pass a special knowledge examination on safety considerations when transporting passengers in a school bus, complete the Entry Level Driver Training and must pass skills tests in a school bus.
 The endorsement applies to applicants who wish to drive a school bus in any class (A, B, or C).